 Ireland is Ireland and you must plan for hail, rain & shine!
 And that’s the thing about holidays in Ireland, you have to get out and about despite the weather.
 There is no such thing

 as bad weather, just bad clothing choices!
-Pack your rain coats, wellies, swimming togs & factor 50.
+Pack your raincoats, wellies, swimming togs & factor 50.

-Investing in wet suits for the children is a must.
+Investing in wet suits for children is a must.
 You don’t have the spend the earth – Aldi, Lidl, Decathlon and Home Store & More had great options.
 I have found that once they are comfortable on the beach, whatever the weather, then the fun will roll.

 By anticipating that the weather will be mixed you will be prepared to still get out and about despite it.

 Go & explore!
-We are so lucky to live in a digital age and with a quick google search we can find new and interesting locations to explore.
+We are so lucky to live in a digital age and with a quick google search, we can find new and interesting locations to explore.
 Follow local bloggers on social media.
 Check in with the Discover Ireland top places to visit for that area.

 Living side by side with COVID is something that we are all aware of.
-We all need to do our part in terms of social distancing, hand hygiene & mask wearing.
+We all need to do our part in terms of social distancing, hand hygiene & mask-wearing.
 I find that on fine weather days the main, better known, tourist spots & beaches were too busy for us.
 However, only 10 minutes away were beautiful deserted coves for us to explore.

-These smaller lesser known beaches allowed us to see the rugged beauty of Co Waterford on our trip, which was simply stunning.
+These smaller lesser-known beaches allowed us to see the rugged beauty of Co Waterford on our trip, which was simply stunning.

-Before you travel look at what activities and experiences are open to you in the area.
-My friend organised for us to go Sea Kayaking one morning.
+Before you travel, look at what activities and experiences are open to you in the area.
+My friend organised for us to go to Sea Kayaking one morning.
 This was something I had never done before and it was a simply amazing experience.
 For one week my children attended a water sports camp and tried out activities that they had never experienced before.
 We cycled a section of the Waterford Greenway and tired out pier jumping for the first time.
 A simple google search for ‘Things to do in Waterford’ brought up so many options.
 Doing this in advance will help you to build an itinerary of your time away, and make the most of it.

 As a family, due to COVID-19, we made the decision to limit how much we ate out in restaurants.
-Instead we opted for cooking our own meals and take away options.
+Instead, we opted for cooking our own meals and take away options.
 This worked well for us as we had self-catering accommodation.
 However, from what I could see the restaurants are doing all they can to adhere to the guidelines being provided to them.
 My feeling on it is that if you are going to eat out as a family while on staycation check out the options that are open to you in your area and make decisions regarding your comfort with their COVID policies.

 If you asked my children though what meal they enjoyed the most on holiday – it would be eating fish & chips out of a paper bag on the beach in their wet suits hands down!